No, not all babies have blue eyes. Genetics determine a baby’s eye color.

 These genes can produce a wide range of eye colors, including blue, brown, green, or hazel.
 As a baby grows, their eye color may evolve and change over time, as pigment production in the iris continues to develop.
 Understanding the genetic factors that determine eye color can be a complex and intriguing topic in the study of human biology.

-Genetics Of Eye Color, Babies Have Blue Eyes
+Genetics Of Eye Color, Babies have blue eyes

 The genetics of eye color is a fascinating topic that sheds light on why some babies are born with blue eyes while others have different shades.
 Understanding the inheritance patterns of eye color can help demystify why certain traits are passed down from parents to their children.